Who can apply?

 When will I know if I am selected?

-All applicants will be notified via email on or before April 15.
+All applicants will be notified via email on April 15.

 What does the program fee cover?